Congratulatory messages pour in as PM Modi surpasses approval ratings of world leaders - ExBulletin

 Congratulatory messages pour in as PM Modi surpasses approval ratings of world leaders

-New Delhi [India], November 7 (ANI): Union ministers and Bharatiya Janata party leaders took to Twitter on Sunday to congratulate Prime Minister Narendra Modi as he once again exceeded global approval ratings and became the world’s most popular leader with a 70% approval rating among 13 world leaders, surpassing US President Joe Biden, German Chancellor Angela Merkel and others.
+Union ministers and Bharatiya Janata party leaders took to Twitter on Sunday to congratulate Prime Minister Narendra Modi as he once again surpassed global approval ratings and became the world’s most popular leader with a 70% approval rating among 13 world leaders, surpassing US President Joe.
+Biden, German Chancellor Angela Merkel and others.

 Union Home Secretary Amit Shah said Prime Minister Modi at the top of the rankings is a matter of pride and honor for the whole country.